wimpheling/hit/README.md

 Simple values :

+These values are set using the (TODO: link) `Hit::set` value.

 - **string**

+  a `string` field accepts rust `String` values.

 - **number**

+  a `number` field accepts rust `f32` values.

 - **boolean**
 - **date**

+  a `data` field accepts timestamps as rust `i64` values.

 Complex values :

+These fields can only be populated using specific methods from the `Hit` struct.

 - **sub_object**

+  a `sub_object` field accepts a single `hit` object as a value.
+The field will be the only parent of the object that populates it.

 - **sub_object_array**

+  a `sub_object_array` field accepts several `hit` objects as a value.
+It will likewise be the only possible parent of the objects that populate it.

 - **reference**

+  a `reference` field accepts references to another object within the same root `Hit` instance.
+It cannot be set to an invalid ID, and likewise an object cannot be removed from the root instance if there are references to it.
+See (TODO: link) _mandatory validation_.

 - **reference_array**

+  likewise, a `reference_array` field accepts several references.

 The following chapters will explain how to use these value types.